Hilda L. Solis, Secretary

 (Back to top)

-Appendix C lists the geographic areas surveyed under the National Compensation Survey.
-Data from areas within Alabama, Kentucky, Mississippi, and Tennessee were used to compile the estimates for the East South Central census division.
-An asterisk (*) denotes metropolitan areas that include counties in States within different census divisions.
-For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropiate census division.
+This appendix lists the 227 geographic areas surveyed in the National Compensation Survey.
+Data from areas within Alabama, Kentucky, Mississippi, and Tennessee were used to compile the estimates for the East South Central Census Division.
+An asterisk (*) denotes metropolitan areas that include counties in States within different Census divisions.
+For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropriate Census division.

 (Back to top)